Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

-\textbf{Code availability.} Our implementation of G-HFDS is based on the NetKet package~\cite{netket3:2022}, specifically \url{https://netket.readthedocs.io/en/latest/tutorials/lattice-fermions.html} and can be found on \url{https://github.com/annikaboehler/SU3_GHFDS#}. \\ \textbf{Acknowledgements.} We thank Hannah Lange, Henning Schlömer, Timothy Harris, Linus Hein, Pit Bermes, Changkai Zhang, and Jan von Delft for useful discussions.
+\textbf{Acknowledgements.} We thank Hannah Lange, Henning Schlömer, Timothy Harris, Linus Hein, Pit Bermes, Changkai Zhang, Jan von Delft and Kaden Hazzard for useful discussions.
 A. Böhler acknowledges funding by the Munich Quantum Valley (MQV) doctoral fellowship program, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (Grant Agreement no 948141) — ERC Starting Grant SimUcQuam.
 This project was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868.
 The authors gratefully acknowledge the scientific support and resources of the AI service infrastructure LRZ AI Systems provided by the Leibniz Supercomputing Centre (LRZ) of the Bavarian Academy of Sciences and Humanities (BAdW), funded by Bayerisches Staatsministerium für Wissenschaft und Kunst (StMWK).